fowiny/SDE_Assignment/README.md

 Finally, get the xml file, set a a domain Model, transfor it a Json and saved it as a .JSON and then Printed the output.

-This project can be run on the command line given java and ant are fully installed using the command "ant execute.evaluation".
+This project can be run on the command line given java and ant are fully installed using the command:
+"ant execute.evaluation".